arp242/arp242.net/_posts/rimworld-mod-linux.md

         }
     }

-The `[Verse.StaticConstructorOnStartup]` annotation makes the code run when the game starts.
-Basically, the game searches for all static constructors with this annotation and startup and executes them.
+The `[Verse.StaticConstructorOnStartup]` annotation makes the code run when the game starts; the game searches for all static constructors with this annotation on startup and executes them.
 If you really want to know how it works you can use something like `rg '[^\[]StaticConstructorOnStartup'`.

 Another way is inheriting from the `Verse.Mod` class, which allows some more advanced things (most notably [implementing settings][settings]), but I'm not going to cover that here.

 {% note %}
-A lot of mods add `using Verse;` and `using RimWorld` so you can use `StaticConstructorOnStartup` instead of `Verse.StaticConstructorOnStartup`.
+A lot of mods add `using Verse` and `using RimWorld` so you can use `StaticConstructorOnStartup` instead of `Verse.StaticConstructorOnStartup`.
 I've never really liked this kind of implicit namespacing (in any language) and I'll avoid it here too.
 It clarifies that `StaticConstructorOnStartup` is something